 Entender los conceptos básicos de un TBI es crucial, sobre todo porque los síntomas pueden ser invisibles.

-Typical Recovery Sequence Following TBI
+Typical Recovery Sequence Following a Child's TBI

 From learning to walk again to processing complex information — learn the steps to recovery.